jonnonz1/nz-statute-book/acts/public/1980/national-parks-act-1980.md

   (e) the master of any New Zealand Government ship within the meaning of section 2(1) of the Shipping and Seamen Act 1952.

 ### 67 Proceedings in respect of offences
-(1) All offences against this Act or any bylaws under this Act shall be punishable on summary conviction on the information of the Director-General, or some person appointed by him or by the Minister.
+(1) Only the Director-General, or some person appointed by the Director-General or by the Minister, may file a charging document for an offence against this Act or any bylaws made under this Act.
-(2) Any appointment under subsection (1) may be for the purpose of laying an information in respect of a particular offence, or may be a general appointment to lay informations in respect of offences.
+(2) An appointment under subsection (1) may be for the purpose of filing a charging document in respect of a particular offence, or may be a general appointment to file charging documents in respect of offences.
-(3) Any officer of the Department, although not the informant, may appear and conduct the prosecution in any proceedings for offences against this Act or any bylaws made under this Act.
+(3) Any officer in the department, although not the person who filed the charging document, may appear and conduct the prosecution in any proceedings for offences against this Act or any bylaws made under this Act.

-### 68 Time within which information may be laid
+### 68 Time for filing charging document
-Notwithstanding anything in the Summary Proceedings Act 1957, any information in respect of any offence against this Act may be laid at any time within 12 months after the date of the discovery of the offence.
+Despite anything to the contrary in section 25 of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act or against any bylaws made under it ends on the date that is 12 months after the date on which the offence is discovered.

 ### 69 Presumptions relating to offences
 (1) If, in the vicinity of a park, any person is found in possession of any plant, stone, mineral, egg, nest, animal, taonga tūturu, or relic, or any part of any such thing, and, upon being required by any ranger fails or refuses to give a satisfactory account of the manner in which he became possessed of the same, it shall be evidence that he has removed it from the park.
 (2) In any proceedings for an offence under this Act or any bylaws made under this Act, it shall be presumed in the absence of proof to the contrary, that all maps, plans, and copies of maps or plans appearing to be certified as true under the hand of a Chief Surveyor are so certified without production of the original records and without the personal attendance of those officers or proof of their signatures.

 ### 70 Penalty for offences
-Every person who commits an offence against this Act for which no penalty is prescribed elsewhere in this Act is liable on summary conviction,—
+Every person who commits an offence against this Act for which no penalty is prescribed elsewhere in this Act is liable on conviction,—
   (a) where the offence was committed by an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $2,500, and where the offence is a continuing one, to a further fine not exceeding $250 for every day on which the offence has continued:
   (b) where the offence was committed by a corporation, to a fine not exceeding $25,000, and, where the offence is a continuing one to a further fine not exceeding $2,500 for every day on which the offence has continued.